IBM/integrity-enforcer/docs/README_HOW_IE_WORKS.md

     resourcesignature.research.ibm.com/rsig-test-cm created
     ```

-5. Create a resource in a specific namespace after creating the signature in the cluster.
+5. Create a resource in the chosen namespace after creating the signature in the cluster.

     Run the command below to create a ConfigMap resource (/tmp/test-cm.yaml), it should be successful this time because a corresponding ResourceSignature is available in the cluster.
     ```